 There are no other applicable local standards in the City of Portland.

-Measuring Sound Generated by MMC’s Helipad
+Measuring Sound Generated by Helicopter Operations at MMC’s Helipad

 The aircraft DNL was determined through a combination of actual sound measurements collected as part of a sound study completed in 2017, sound test data from the FAA, and computer generated sound information.